modured/rantoni-assets/README.md

 - Reach out to Ranton, tell him about the game and also ask if he wants to be part, as for example a story writer (also partially marketing in terms of videos or similar content creation)
 - Regardless of whether or not Ranton will actually agree to join, we can definitely do some posts on his subreddit as the game was inspired by him
 - Events or leaderboard stuff on discord or some similar form of competition (probably not because it's too much work)
+- Lost Oppai Game Dev with Rantoni mention at the end (probably kinda cheeky, but oh well)
+    - In this case doing a little bit of marketing for Lost Oppai may actually end up helping this game as well, though probably only way too indirectly and not really worth the extra effort?
+Well you could at least post it on yarnspinner discord
     - Lost Oppai game dev log with a reveal of the game at the end (though only once the steam page is up!)
+- Bevy Community
+    - Share on main bevy discord server (in showcase channel for example, if you do gamedev logs then post there as well)
+    - Possibly post on some more niche bevy servers like specific crates?
+    - Put game on assets page

 ### General Stuff